onfido/onfido-sdk-ui/README.md

 ## Authentication

 Clients are authenticated using JSON Web Tokens (JWTs).
-The tokens are one use only and expire after 30 minutes.
+The tokens expire 90 minutes after being created.
+You need a new JWT each time you initialise the SDK.

 See [here](https://jwt.io/) for details on how JWTs work.

-You need a new JWT each time you initialise the SDK.
-You can obtain a JWT in two ways:

-### 1. Through Onfido's API
+### How to generate JWT tokens

-The Onfido [API](https://onfido.com/documentation) exposes a JWT endpoint.
+The Onfido [API](https://onfido.com/documentation) exposes a JWT endpoint, which you can use to generate JWT tokens.
 See the API [documentation](https://onfido.com/documentation#json-web-tokens) for details.

-### 2. Generate your own

-You can generate your own JWTs.

-- **Algorithm:** `HS256`.
-- **Secret:** Your Onfido API key.

-### Payload

-In order to create the necessary JWT token call the onfido api endpoint on your backend.
-Documentation can be found here: [JSON Web Tokens](https://documentation.onfido.com/#json-web-tokens)

 ## How is the Onfido SDK licensed?